 "But willpower is necessary only where ability to do is lacking.

 Learning, as I see it, is not the training of willpower but the acquisition of the skill

 to inhibit parasitic action and the ability to direct clear motivations as a result of self-knowledge.

 It is perhaps not unconnected with this that all creative people do things in their own way.

-Painters, mathematicians, composers, and everybody else who has every done anything worthwhile,
+Painters, mathematicians, composers, and everybody else who has ever done anything worthwhile,

-always had to learn to pain, think, and compose—but not in the way they were taught.
+always had to learn to paint, think, and compose—but not in the way they were taught.

 They had to learn and work until they knew themselves sufficiently to bring themselves

 to the state of spontaneity in which their deepest inner self could be brought up and out.